kojikawrites/kojikawrites.github.io/docs/_posts/2024-09-23-My-Posting-Schedule.md

 ---
 layout: post
-title:  "My Posting Schedule"
+title:  "My Posting Schedule (When Possible)"
-categories: writing
+categories: writing, Life
 author: K°
-tags: writing, general post
+tags: writing, Life
 ---
 ### What to Expect:
 It is my hope that I can post content at least five to ten times a day, time and parenting permitting.